 Now, let’s take an in-depth look at how to find and analyze cash flowing properties.1.
 Focus on cash flow real estate markets

-The key characteristics of the best real estate markets for cash flow property are:
+The key characteristics investors look for to find the best real estate markets for cash flow property are typically:

 - Diverse economy not dependent on one major employer

 - Strong demand for rental property where the number of renter households is greater than owner-occupied households

 - Affordable property prices since paying too much can reduce your net cash flow

 - Drill down to the neighborhood level because cash flow can vary from one zip code to the next

 The Roofstock Marketplace place is a free resource you can use to find cash flow rental properties.
 Looking for single-family houses and small multifamily property with the highest yield to compare returns among different cash flow markets.